DarrenM07/DFootball-mobile/README.md

 ## 3. Use-Case for `setState()`

 The `setState()` method is used within a `StatefulWidget` to update the widget's state.
 When `setState()` is called, it triggers a rebuild of the widget, updating the UI to reflect the current state.
 This is useful for dynamic content, where user interactions or data changes need to be displayed immediately.
+It is commonly used when the widget needs to dynamically change, such as updating a counter, changing a theme, or displaying new data in response to user interactions.

 # Example of Variables Affected by `setState()`
+Only variables that are properties of a StatefulWidget’s State class can be updated with setState().
+For instance, if this project had a counter or toggle variable to switch between themes, setState() would be used to update and reflect that change in the UI.
 In a stateful widget, variables like counters, toggle values, or form inputs can be managed by `setState()`.
 For instance, a counter variable that increments every time a button is pressed can use `setState()` to update and display the latest count.

 ```
 int counter = 0;